francislainy/hellotalk/README.md

 # Technology Stack

 The API is built using Java and follows the Spring MVC approach.
-It was built using Maven and uses a Test-Driven Development (TDD) approach, with Pact tests being written before new functionality is added.
+It was built using Maven and uses a Test-Driven Development (TDD) approach, with unit and Pact tests being written before new functionality is added.

 # Getting Started
 To clone the repository and run the project, follow these steps: